kexa-io/Kexa/docs/contributing/testing.md

 # Testing Guide

 This guide covers testing practices and requirements for contributing to Kexa.
+Note that unit testing is currently a work in progress and is one of our key development goals.

 ## Testing Framework